switch-blade-stuff/tpp/README.md

 If hash utility functions are enabled, all tables will use the `tpp::seahash_hash` hasher by default, otherwise `std::hash` is used.

-## Modules

-At present, `tpp` has basic support for C++20 modules.
-If `TPP_USE_MODULES` option is enabled, and modules are supported by the compiler, the library will prefer using `import` as opposed to `#include` for standard library headers.

-In the future, a module interface may be provided for the library as an alternative to the current header API.

 ## API compatibility

 While the provided map & set containers are largely API-compatible with `std::unordered_map` and `std::unordered_set`,